DominikTomasek/WALKMAN/README.md

 5.ir sensor - serves here as eyes for stop

-6.wires - conection between board and other parts
+6.wires - connection between board and other parts

 7.pla body print on 3d printer

 8.pla legs print also on 3d printer

-In this project you will learn how to work compoments which I named.
+In this project you will learn how to work components which I named.
 To be presaisly stuff like  setting servomotors on right angle, set right distance for your IR- sensor, making your own set of color from rgb diodes and other stuff.